 It is foolish to attempt to fight the use of computers in education since computers and interactive media have been around several decades and will never go away.
 Young children best integrate with the world when they become comfortable with digital devices that are the dominant tools of our age.

 Society is changing so rapidly that technology is increasingly disruptive in social life.
 This is as dramatic a change as the historical movement from oral language to print literacy.
-Following that the of the printing press that led to the explosion of books.
+Following that of the printing press that led to the explosion of books.

 Just as people who could not read were left behind historically by the explosion of published books, so it is today for children.
 The technological changes today mean that all citizens must develop digital literacy, otherwise, they cannot compete in our high-tech society.
-The naeyc study defines digital literacy to encompass “both technology and media literacy.” p.
+The NAEYC study defines digital literacy to encompass “both technology and media literacy.” p.
 2